As of 2006, the green building movement had yet to appreciate some otherwise ignored architectural findings.

-This complete independence is implied by some amazing successes which have already been pioneered.
-Various terms have been suggested ie: Passive Annualized Heat Storage, PAHS, & Annualized Geothermal Solar, AGS.
-Semi-buried houses hold many advantages for this more thorough and economical "green technology".
+A better conservation was implied by amazing results which were tested with government grant assistance.
+Various terms apply ie: Passive Annualized Heat Storage, PAHS, & Annualized Geothermal Solar, AGS.
+Semi-buried houses hold many advantages for this more thorough and economical "green architecture".
 Otherwise, unburied houses must be "buried" with piles of super-insulation.
 Minimalist-window- super insulating has achieved green popularity.
 However, it still depends on some heating fuel, (though a conserving amount of fuel).
-The chief obstacle is combining geology with architecture which stretches belief and skill.
-It is left to pioneers to explore the ramifications.
+A demonstrated architecture here incorporates geology for heat storage, which stretches belief and skill.
+This page explores some potential applications.
 The incentive is fuller green living, bringing more daylight and scenery in for health, while not promoting world havoc for energy.
-This model is the result of intuitive speculation, spurred by reported successes with underground houses.
+This model is spurred by reported successes with underground houses.

-Being a visual person myself and an experienced-experimental-builder, I was inspired to diagram how AGS might be done in a traditional, above-ground house which poses difficult challenges for self-heating-cooling.
+Being a visual person myself and an experienced experimental-builder, I was inspired to diagram how "geo solar heat" might be implemented in a traditional, above-ground house which poses difficult challenges for self-heating-cooling.
 I have yet to build AGS/PAHS, but have built thermal-storage and given lengthy thought to the subject.
 Semi-buried houses hold natural advantages to simplify and extend "green technology".
 Also, cold-wet soil conditions are addressed.

-In addition to insulation, some form of earth tubes or pipes are used to distribute heat.
-The pictures show a deep perimeter ditch (dug by a back hoe).
+In addition to insulation, some form of earth tubes or pipes are considered to distribute heat.
+The pictures show a deep perimeter ditch.
 Pictured below, 14 more shallow ditches radiate from house.
 The deep ditch should ensure good diversion of possible ground water, providing water-springs are not enclosed with-in the thermal mass.

 Drainage pipes are first placed at the bottom of the perimeter ditch, followed by insulation along with the heat distributing, larger perimeter pipe.
 Then, 14 radial tubes connect to the larger perimeter distribution pipe.
 (Ditches and insulation are covered and yard is restored, eventually, in the process).

 Additionally, 4 air-intake pipes are placed and other connections are made within the house.
 This model, for the moment, omits house-ventilation tubes which have been favorably reported in early PAHS work.
 Some arguments discourage house ventilation tubes passing through the ground, for fears of mold.
-Yet ground tubes might pose no greater risk of mold, than any sort of mechanized heat exchanger, which can also potentially harbor mold.
-House ventilation is benefited by use heat reclaimers or heat exchangers, (buried or unburied).
-Time may tell which type proves best.
-Hait's PAHS house with more than a decade of proven performance, does have out going air tubes next to incoming air tubes, as a heat exchanger.
+As drawn the tubes isolate house air from heat exchanger air.

-This modeling proposes making use of normal attic heat to help drive the whole system.
+This modeling considers use of normal attic heat to help drive the whole system.
 Next shown, is use of the attic or roof heat, for inducing a natural draft.
 Roof construction can allow concentrated-solar venting through a chimney.
 A solar attic chimney can produce draft equivalent to a small electric fan during warm days.
-I have 20 years experience using natural draft from my solar dome attic, (but built too early before PAHS to know about it.
-Needless to say, I'd love to help build a project from scratch.
+I have decades experience using natural draft from my solar dome attic, (but built too early before PAHS to know about it.
 More on solar drafts can be seen here.)

 This model would need enough draft inducement from inlet to outlet.
-Summer air intake will "charge" the thermal mass while stabilizing the mass to comfortable temperatures.
+Summer air intake will "charge" (heat) the thermal earth-mass while tending to stabilize soil temperatures year round for a temperate climate.
 If additional fan power is needed, a solar-electric panel could provide the power just when it is needed, (during the warmest part of the day).
-An insulating damper may also be needed to stop heat loss during cold periods, preferably a self acting type, (powered by a solar piston).
+An insulating damper could stop heat loss during cold periods, preferably a self acting type, (powered by a solar piston).

 The thermal mass is connected to the house interior trough the cellar.
-It is blanketed all around except for underneath (with purple insulation).
-While straight pipe- paths are illustrated, in reality the pipes should be made equal in length.
-Additional interior pipe length is needed to accommodate the cellar contours.
+It is blanketed (insulated) all around except for underneath (purple = insulation).
+While uneven pipe- paths are illustrated, in practice equal or balanced air flows are possible with manifolds and dampers added.

 Such models could ideally be analyzed with thermal software to verify what kind of configurations are effective and most expedient for particular regions.
 Computer thermal modeling could provide us with valuable clues and findings.
-Good thermal software is generally available but at high cost.
-I cannot afford the software costs but want to offer precision-3D-modeling to support thermal modeling.
+Good thermal software is generally available.
+I could not afford the software costs but do offer precision-3D-modeling to support thermal modeling.
 Just ask for Bo!
-(1 2 0 7 3 4 2 5 7 9 6 ~ Please start speaking when message-machine answers and we will pick up the phone when possible, as this method filters spam calls).
+1 2 0 7 3 4 2 5 7 9 6 ..

 Competitive Concepts For Building "Green" Above Ground

-Next follows a blog about visualizing concentric thermal gradient waves.
+Next follows a concentric thermal gradient concept in search of best cost efficieny.

 The drawing below shows the (exaggerated) thermal gradient wave in simple-coded colors (blue=cold, green=intermediate, red=warm).
 A round house is surrounded by the concentric thermal wave.
 Air is drawn in through multiple, parallel tubes which are placed in a predominantly parallel-spiral pattern.
 A greater number of smaller tubes are proposed in contrast to the more popular notion of fewer-larger tubes.

-Snap shots of the thermal wave show the seasonal extremes.
-An alternative tube layout with radiating spirals is illustrated below, intended for larger buildings, (where the building circumference becomes to great for encircling spirals).
+Snap shots of the thermal wave show the expected seasonal extremes.
+An alternative tube layout with radiating spirals is illustrated for larger buildings, (where the building circumference becomes to great for encircling spirals).

 (These second illustrated coils-above, have a potential for digging with micro- excavators, from surface, not so difficult as might be imagined.
 Condensation suggest a need for drainage holes in all valleys.)